 How to correct the location

 Due to some rough research, we provide three possible solutions here as a reference.
 Of course, if you have better opinions, you can also share with us here.

-Tips: If you have Android phones, it’s suggested to go to Settings of the phone, then find and switch on Wi-Fi scanning and Bluetooth scanning, which may help improve the location accuracy as well.
+Tips: If you have an Android phone, it’s suggested to go to Settings of the phone, then find and switch on Wi-Fi scanning and Bluetooth scanning, which may help improve the location accuracy as well.

-2. If your devices have built-in location services powered by Skyhook (Sumsang, Motorola, etc), you can manually update the location of your router through the link below.
+2. If your devices have built-in location services powered by Skyhook (Samsung, Motorola, etc), you can manually update the location of your router through the link below.